James Kabarebe

-James Kabarebe (born 1959) is a Rwandan retired military officer who serves as Minister of State for Regional Integration in the Ministry of Foreign Affairs.
+James Kabarebe (born 1959) is a Rwandan politician and retired military officer who serves a senior military advisor to President Paul Kagame of Rwanda since 2025.
+He previously served as Minister of State for Regional Integration from 2023 to 2025, and as Minister of Defense from 2010 to 2018.

 Kabarebe was a key figure in both the First Congo War and the Second Congo War as a commanding officer.

 From 10 April 2010 until 18 October 2018, he was the Rwandan Minister of Defence.
 He served as a Rwandan Patriotic Army Commander and was an Alliance of Democratic Forces for the Liberation of Congo strategist.
 In his role of Minister of Defence he was accused of being the de facto leader of the March 23 Movement, a militia in the eastern Democratic Republic of the Congo.

 In September 2023, James Kabarebe was appointed Minister of State for Regional Cooperation.

 Early life and education

 James Kabarabe was born in 1959.
 Raised in Ibanda western Uganda, he had his early primary education at Kyamate Primary School in western Uganda and attended O-level secondary education at Kabalega Secondary School in Masindi, Bunyoro Western Uganda.
 He proceeded for A level education at St. Henry's College Kitovu in 1979.
 He later attended Makerere University, where he received a Bachelor of Arts degree in economics and political science.
 He was commissioned in 1989.